Here’s what we know about COVID-19 and vitamin D

 Vitamin D and your immune system

-No question: Vitamin D is one of the key nutrients we need for staying healthy.
-A 2011 study review published in the Journal of Investigative Medicine found that the nutrient plays an important role in immune operations, helping the body respond to outside viruses and infections.
+There's no question: vitamin D is one of the key nutrients we need for staying healthy.
+A 2011 study review published in the Journal of Investigative Medicine found that it plays an important role in immune operations, helping the body respond to outside viruses and infections.
 On the flip side of that coin, the same review found that vitamin D deficiency is associated with increased susceptibility to infections.
 Vitamin D also aids cell growth and helps lower inflammation, according to the National Institutes of Health (NIH).

 Vitamin D is just one of the many nutrients vital for a healthy immune system, which include vitamins A, C, E, B6, and B12, plus folic acid, iron, copper, selenium, and zinc.